Richard Poore

 Richard Poore or Poor (died 15 April 1237) was a medieval English bishop best known for his role in the establishment of Salisbury Cathedral and the City of Salisbury, moved from the nearby fortress of Old Sarum.
 He served as Bishop of Chichester, Bishop of Salisbury and Bishop of Durham.

 Early life

 Poore was probably the son of Richard of Ilchester, also known as Richard Toclive, who served as Bishop of Winchester.
 He was the brother of Herbert Poore, who served as bishop of Salisbury from 1194 to 1217.
 Richard studied under Stephen Langton at Paris.
-Richard Poore became Dean of Salisbury in 1197, and unsuccessfully was nominated to the see of Winchester in 1205 and attained the see of Durham in 1213.
+Richard Poore became Dean of Salisbury in 1197, was nominated unsuccessfully to the see of Winchester in 1205, and attained the see of Durham in 1213.
 His election to Durham was disallowed by Pope Innocent III before it was made public, probably because the pope knew that King John wished for the translation of his advisor John de Gray from the see of Norwich to Durham.
 During the interdict on England during King John's reign, Richard returned to Paris to teach until the interdict was lifted.